Daria Nyzankiwska-Snihurowycz: Education

-At the age of eight, Daria joined the ballet school of Oksana Suchoverska (Оксана Суховерська).
-She studied ballet with Oksana for ten years.
+At the age of eight, Daria joined the ballet school of Oksana Suchoverska, with whom she studied with for ten years.
 After graduating, she went to Prague to continue to work on her dance, alongside the ballerina Mia Slavenska.
 Being the same age, the young women became friends.
 When Mia left for Paris in 1937, Daria returned to Lviv in late 1938, and for a time she studied with Prof. Buri, and ballet masters A. Falishevsky and V. Pereyaslavets.